• Skip to primary navigation

 For making the filling:

-Take the mashed potatoes, chopped onions, green chilies, red chili powder, cumin powder, chat masala and coriander leaves in a bowl.
+• In a bowl, take the mashed potatoes, chopped onions, green chilies, red chili powder, cumin powder, chat masala and coriander leaves in a bowl.
 Mix everything and make 4 medium sized balls.

 The dough can be frozen as well, just thaw for 10 mins before making.
 Since this is made on tawa, it works out best.